OpenTasmania/oj-server/docs/tasks.md

     - [ ] Define the final tables, columns, and data types for core concepts like `transport_stops`, `transport_routes`, `transport_trips`, `transport_schedule`, and `transport_shapes`.
     - [ ] Establish foreign key relationships and constraints.
-    - [ ] Create the SQL script to deploy the new schema to PostgreSQL.
+    - [ ] Create the SQL script to deploy the new schema to PostGIS.
 - [ ] **Task 2: Refactor the GTFS Processor as the First Plugin**
     - [ ] Create a formal `ProcessorInterface` abstract base class that defines the required methods (`extract`, `transform`, `load`) for all future static processors.